dat-ecosystem/dat/beta-js-api.md

 * `blobs` (default `require('lib/blobs.js')`) - pass in a custom blob store
 * `skim` - TODO decide on semantics
 * `feed` - pass in a custom [changes-feed](https://www.npmjs.com/package/changes-feed) instance
+* `merge` - pass in a custom merge resolution function

+## db.head

+A string property available on the db instance containing the latest stable version hash.

+## db.status

+A string representing the current status of this Dat.

+Possible values are:

+- *"new"*      - newly created, not opened or closed
+- *"opening"*  - waiting for the database to be opened
+- *"open"*     - successfully opened the database, available for use
+- *"conflict"* - the database has entered conflict mode and conflicts must be resolved or aborted
+- *"closing"*  - waiting for the database to be closed
+- *"closed"*   - database has been successfully closed, should not be used

+## db.on

+An event emitter instance to hook into Dat status changes with.

+Each `db.status` will be emitted as an event, e.g. `db.on('conflict')`.

+Additionally there is an `error` event for listening for critical errors.

+**Note** `conflict` is a special, mandatory event.
+If you do not handle it (e.g. you do not have a `on('conflict')` event bound or you do not have a `merge` function registered with the db) then the db will emit an `error` event if it enters conflict mode.

 ## db.createChangesStream